zisiahf/learngit/readme.txt

-this is the dev branch
+this is the dev

+Creating a new branch is quick & simple.